pystardust/sbar/README.md

 }
 ```

-* Modify display function to change the positioning of output
+* Modify display function to change the positioning of output.
 ```
 display () {
 	xsetroot -name " [$weather] [$memory $cpu] [$bat] [$backlight] [$vol] $time " }
 ```
-you can use printf instead of xsetroot to feed it into some other bar like lemonbar.
+You can use printf instead of xsetroot to feed it into some other bar like lemonbar.

 * If signalling needed then add
 ```